clydebarrow/esphome-docs-hugo/content/components/climate/bang_bang.md

 The interaction with this component via the Home Assistant user interface is also different than what is seen on most common residential thermostats.
-Generally speaking, most thermostats allow either one or two set points -- one of them is associated with heating while the other with cooling, and this is exactly how the {{< docref "thermostat/" "thermostat" >}}
+Generally speaking, most thermostats allow either one or two set points -- one of them is associated with heating while the other with cooling, and this is exactly how the {{< docref "thermostat" "thermostat" >}}
 component uses them.
 If you set the "heat" set point to 20 °C, most people assume this means the heating system will keep the temperature as close to 20 °C as possible.
 The same is true for the upper set point, for cooling: if you set a temperature of 22 °C, most people assume the cooling system will keep the temperature as close to 22 °C as possible.